 - Recreational therapy groups

-Family therapy: The role of our students’ families is crucial in helping them overcome chronic suicidal ideation.
-Keeping this in mind, we, at Youth Care, are dedicated to ensuring that the family members of our students are actively involved in the therapeutic process.
+Family therapy: At Youth Care Treatment Center in Utah, the role of our students’ families is crucial in helping them overcome chronic suicidal ideation.
+Keeping this in mind, our treatment center is dedicated to ensuring that the family members of our students are actively involved in the therapeutic process.
 The primary therapist for each student will conduct family therapy sessions once each week, and Parent Days are held every 6 to 8 weeks.
 Parent Days include a variety of therapeutic activities, including multifamily group therapy, parent support groups, family recreational activities, family therapy sessions, and educational seminars.

-Recreational therapy: Recreational therapy plays another integral role in the therapeutic experience at Youth Care.
-Throughout our years of experience, we have found that participation in recreational activities gives adolescents a valuable opportunity to learn important life skills, including problem solving, communication, teamwork, and trust.
-Additionally, we have found that recreational therapy canenhance the self-esteem of our students as they develop new interests and discover talents that they did not previously know they possessed.
+Recreational therapy: Recreational therapy plays another integral role in the suicidal ideation treatment experience at our rehab center in Utah.
+Throughout our years of experience, we have found that participation in recreational activities gives adolescents or teens a valuable opportunity to learn important life skills, including problem solving, communication, teamwork, and trust.
+Additionally, we have found that recreational therapy can enhance the self-esteem of our students as they develop new interests and discover talents that they did not previously know they possessed.
 Participating in these recreational activities also aids in enriching other types of skillsets as well, including coping skills, interpersonal skills, communication skills, and social skills.
 Our licensed recreational therapist guides and supervises students as they participate in both community and in-house recreational activities 3 to 7 times each week.

-Experiential therapy: Students who are receiving treatment for suicidal ideation may also participate in various experiential therapies throughout the duration of their time spent at Youth Care.
+Experiential therapy: Youth Care may also offer experiential treatment options for those undergoing suicidal ideation rehab.
 Examples of the experiential options that students may engage in include situational therapy, expressive therapy, and exposure therapy.
 Their primary therapists will work with them to determine when these therapies may be most appropriately implemented.

-Community service activities: Participation in community service activities occurs at least twice every month for students at Youth Care.
+Community service activities: Participation in community service activities occurs at least twice every month for students at our rehab center in Utah.
 They will have the opportunity to take part in various types of activities, which may include visiting the elderly, caring for animals at the Humane Society, and filling shelves at the Food Bank.
 These experiences allow students to develop a sense of empathy towards and an understanding of others.
 This, in turn, can aid them as they, themselves, continue to grow and progress in their treatment.

-Academics: Knowing how important education is, Youth Care has a fully accredited academic program that meets from 9:00am to 5:00pm each weekday.
-This program allows students to receive all of the benefits of a traditional education while also having therapeutic interventions included in their daily schedules.
+Academics: A central tenet to Youth Care is education.
+In addition to suicidal ideation rehab, we has a fully accredited academic program that meets from 9:00am to 5:00pm each weekday.
+This program allows students to receive all of the benefits of a traditional education while also getting treated for suicidal ideation in their daily schedules.
 The curriculum is led by special education teachers and secondary education teachers, all of whom have experience with and have been trained in working with youth who have varying learning abilities.
-When adolescents receive treatment for suicidal ideation at Youth Care, they will not have to worry about falling behind academically because they will be able to earn school credits and achieve any academic goals they have, including graduating high school.
+When adolescents or teens receive treatment for suicidal ideation at Youth Care, they will not have to worry about falling behind academically because they will be able to earn school credits and achieve any academic goals they have, including graduating high school.

-In addition to the treatment that is offered through our residential programming here at Youth Care, we are also pleased to offer partial hospitalization programming (PHP) for students suffering from suicidal ideation.
-This option for day treatment allows adolescents to experience the same type of daily programming that students in the residential program receive, while being able to return home at the end of the day.
+In addition to the treatment that is offered through our residential suicidal ideation rehab center here at Youth Care, we are also pleased to offer partial hospitalization programming (PHP) for students suffering from suicidal ideation.
+This option for daytime treatment allows adolescents or teens to experience the same type of daily programming that students in residential rehab receive, while being able to return home at the end of the day.